shinyquagsire23/SaltyNX/README.md

 ---

-For additional functions you need SaltyNX-Tool (if you are using ReverseNX-Tool, it has all functions already integrated)
+For additional functions you need SaltyNX-Tool (if you are using ReverseNX-Tool, it has all functions already integrated from 1.35)

 https://github.com/masagrator/SaltyNX-Tool